-Just when I thought a chicken breast can’t get any better – take a peek at my 12 Best Bone-In Chicken Breast Recipes – I marinated it with this grilled chicken marinade and ended up with what I thought was the best tasting chicken breast yet.
+Just when I thought a chicken breast can’t get any better – take a peek at my Best Bone-In Chicken Breast Recipes – I marinated some chicken breasts and grilled them, ending up with what I thought was the best tasting grilled chicken breast yet.
 The marinade has everything a great marinade should have: big flavor, perfect balance and complexity.
-It’s so good that I am thinking of using it as a salad dressing.
-Needless to say, my grilled chicken breasts turned out so well that there were no leftovers and I was asked to grill more.
+Needless to say, my grilled chicken breast turned out so well that there were no leftovers and I was asked to make more.
 ASAP!

 The recipe for the marinade was adapted with a couple of changes from the book called Flavorize: Great Marinades, Injections, Brines, Rubs, and Glazes.
 There are many really interesting recipes in the book that I want to try, but this one caught my eye.
 I was not wrong.

 When preparing this marinade it’s best to blend all ingredients together in a blender.
 This will help prevent separation of oil and make the marinade velvety smooth.

 The recipe provides enough marinade for about 2-3 pounds of chicken meat: 1 whole chicken, 4 chicken breasts, about 10 chicken thighs, etc. Coat pieces of chicken with the marinade and refrigerate for at least 4 hours.

 This marinade has a relatively thick consistency and needs time to penetrate the meat.
 Overnight marination will give you even better flavor penetration and distribution inside the meat.
 Best of all, marinate the night before and cook the next afternoon, leaving the meat to marinate up 24 hours.
 This way all you have to do is remove the meat from the fridge and grill it when you come back from work.
 And you will get the best possible flavor.